simonsantama/HeatTransfer_CN/README.md

 solutions.

 2. Folder implementation:
-Uses the Crank-Nicolson scheme to predict the inert, thermal response of PMMA, PA6 and Timber exposed to external radiation (function of time) with convective and radiative losses at the exposed surface and conductive losses to an aluminium block on the back surface.
+Uses the Crank-Nicolson scheme to predict the inert response of a one dimensional solid to different boundary conditions for a range of scenarios, including:
+1) Different convective heat transfer coefficients
+2) Different thermal conductivities
+3) Different thermal diffusivities
+4) Other